codergopher/2D-RPG-Platformer-Cplusplus-SDL2/README.md

 sudo apt-get install g++

 should be fine.
 You'll also have to setup SDL, so I recommend you check out my Youtube channel called codergopher.
 It will show you how to do just that, and who knows, you might even have a bit of fun, eh?

+Once the project is more completed, I'll start including prebuilt Windows and Linux binaries for the game, just for people who only want to play it.
+Until then, you'll have to compile it yourself.